 The main characteristics of AIMR are as follows:

 - Collaboration between materials science and mathematics at the research institute level, which is the first such attempt in the world

-- An international research environment with researchers comprising more than half around the world
+- An international research environment with researchers comprising about 40 percent around the world

 - Comprehensive English language support, including for administrative procedures

 - Provision of an ideal research environment in all areas, including research equipment and grants